getterhiss/hipster-weather/readme.md

 - [x] Need to either use latitude and longitude to send to Dark Sky, or
     - Pros: Faster to respond to users.
 Phones send lat/lon anyway
     - Cons: Less robust
+- [x] Better error handling and checking
+    - Catch lat/long error before sending (validate they are floating point numbers)

 ## Add hipster weather funk
 - [ ] Reduce response from Dark Sky
 - [ ] Add our own funk based on type of weather
+- [ ] Send back better parsed error messages to our users, with some funk
 - [ ] Make sure we attribute properly our sources
     - Dark Sky - “Powered by Dark Sky” that links to https://darksky.net/poweredby/
     - LocationIQ - "Search by LocationIQ.com"!